This course is available through clearing

 - Apply through UCAS .

-- Study at a university ranked 4th in the UK for Chemistry (QS World University Rankings 2021)
+- We are ranked 4th in the UK and 6th in Europe for Chemistry (QS World University Rankings 2021).

 - We're the most targeted university by the UK's leading graduate employers ( High Fliers Research 2020 )